c-y-i/CIS5120-HCI/README.md

 ![PC View of the Course Planning System](assignment_1/assets/pc_view.png)

 ## How to Run

-Simply open `index.html` in your web browser.
-No server setup required because there is no backend.
+Open [`assignment_1/index.html`](assignment_1/index.html) in your web browser.
+No server setup is required because there is no backend.

+## How to Use

+1. Select a semester from the dropdown menu.
+2. Type a keyword (e.g., "CIS" or "1") into the search bar.
+3. Click the "Search" button to find courses matching your criteria.
+4. Add desired courses to your plan or cart by clicking the respective buttons.
+5. Generate your course plan to finalize your selections.

 ## File Structure